Attributing material ESG risks to the company responsible requires:

-1) spatially and temporally detecting where and when such practices took place;
+1) spatially and temporally detecting where and when ESG-related events took place;

 2) attributing events to the companies responsible;

-4) reporting data to investors and traders in a format that is timely and actionable.
+5) reporting data and insights to investors and traders in a format that is timely and actionable.